Last Updated on February 25, 2021 by Jim Ferri

 Not far away, adjacent to the Parliament House, is the National Museum of Finland, the attic of Finland.
 One of the popular museums in Helsinki, it’s numerous exhibits provide a snapshot of the country’s cultural heritage and history.

-You’ll find nearly 4 million snapshots in The Finnish Museum of Photography, which come from every level of the country’s society ranging from Famous professional photographers to recent asylum seekers.
+Another museum is the The Finnish Museum of Photography.
+It’s home you’ll find nearly 4 million snapshots which come from every level of the country’s society ranging from Famous professional photographers to recent asylum seekers.

-Other popular museums rife for inclusion on a list of things to do in Helsinki include the Sinebrychoff Art Museum, Natural History Museum, and the Mannerheim Museum.
+By all means, also visit other popular museums about the city.
+Rife for inclusion on a list of things to do in Helsinki are the Sinebrychoff Art Museum, Finnish Museum of Natural History, and the Mannerheim Museum.
 The latter is the former home of the great Finnish military leader and statesman.

 Two Incredible Churches